 Gut microbiota may underlie the predisposition of healthy individuals to COVID-19 – 4/26/20

-Preprint article by researchers in China looking at the proteomics and gut microbiota of people with COVID-19 (small number) vs a large control group from the same population.
+Preprint article by researchers in China looking at the proteomics and gut microbiota of people with COVID-19 (small number) vs. a large control group from the same population.
 Of particular interest here were links between specific gut microbiome species, IL-6 levels, and the age of the individuals.
-The researchers were using a machine-learning algorithm to predict which microbiota signatures were associated with susceptibility to severe COVID-19.
+The researchers used a machine-learning algorithm to predict which microbiota signatures were associated with susceptibility to severe COVID-19.

 SARS-CoV-2 receptor ACE2 is an interferon-stimulated gene in human airway epithelial cells and is detected in specific cell subsets across tissues 4/22/20

 While at first glance, this preprint article in Cell seemed like it just reiterated known information about the ACE2 and TMPRSS2 tissue expression (epithelial cells in lungs, nose, and intestines), the researchers also found that ACE2 expression is upregulated by interferon.
 This is pretty important (in my opinion).
 Interferon is produced by the body as a first-line defense against viral infections.
 So if interferon causes the cells in the lungs to produce more of the ACE2 receptors, then the body’s innate defense is actually allowing the infection to enter lung cells more easily.

 Genetics connection: A lot of researchers are looking towards genetic variants in ACE2 to explain why some people are asymptomatic vs. people who get more severe symptoms.
 So far, it is just speculation – and original SARS research shows there is no genetic connection for ACE2.
 Instead, it may be that baseline ACE2 isn’t important, and the difference is in how great the upregulation of ACE2 is due to varied interferon production.